Cosys-Lab/Cosys-AirSim/docs/lidar.md

 * The API returns a full scan Point-Cloud as a flat array of floats along with the timestamp of the capture and lidar pose.
 * Point-Cloud:
   * The floats represent [x,y,z] coordinate for each point hit within the range in the last scan.
 It will be [0,0,0] for a laser that didn't get any reflection (out of range).
-* Echo Pose:
+* Pose:
-    * Default: Echo sensor pose in the vehicle frame.
+    * Default: Sensor pose in the vehicle frame.
     * External: If set to `External`(see table) the coordinates will be in either Unreal NED when `ExternalLocal` is `false` or Local NED (from starting position from vehicle) when `ExternalLocal` is `true`.
 * Lidar Groundtruth:
     * for each point of the Point-Cloud a label string is kept that has the name of the object that the point belongs to